bvn-architecture/PluginsDocumentation/docs/_docs/2017-06-05-POW Randwick.markdown

 Revisions are alphanumeric up until a document gets issued for construction.
 After that the revision changes to numerics.

+Drawings are only clouded once they have been issued for construction.

 ## Title blocks - Room Layout sheets